ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS Elastic Load Balancer(ELB)**
 	is designed to only run in one region and not across multiple regions.
-	Health checks ensure your ELB won't send traffic to unhealthy (crashed) instances
+	Health checks ensure your ELB won't send traffic to unhealthy (crashed) instances provides access logs that capture detailed information about requests sent to your load balancer, disabled by default. logs are stored in the Amazon S3 bucket that you specify as compressed files.
+You can disable access logging at any time.

 | Elastic Load Balancing types | Network load balancer                                        | **Application load balancer**                                | Gateway load balancer                         | Classic load balancer                                        |
 | ---------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | --------------------------------------------- | ------------------------------------------------------------ |